All Episodes

 It's a short form to get people to then look deeper into the brand of like, oh, what is this?

-Hey, let's just change the logo now, death to plastic bottles.
+And we actually, if you go to our site now, I had my team update, hey, let's just change the logo now, death to plastic bottles.

 Hey, yes, they do contain a plastic liner.

-And here's what it's all about, and here's what's happened.
+And here's what it's all about.

-And reality is about microplastics and plastic bottles, and let people make their decision.
+And reality is about microplastics and plastic bottles and let people make their decision.

-Um, like again, nothing's perfect, and we're not trying to do this to deceive people.
+And we're not trying to do this to deceive people.

-Again, it's always hard for companies in a lot of areas where companies are so close to their own products, where it's like we live and breathe every day all the details of liquid death, and what we might assume is something that is easily assumed might not be the case, and then we learn and we adapt.
+Again, it's always hard for companies in a lot of areas where companies are so close to their own products, where it's like, we live and breathe every day all the details of liquid death.

 And I think that's what that's what you have to do.

-And uh, was it yesterday?
+And was it yesterday?

 It was yesterday.